devi-prasad/fast-track-c/readme.md

     interfaces, programming against interfaces (data abstraction), and hiding implementation details.
 These practices shape the way one views systems-design.

-5. Learn by studying code created by the masters of the art.
+5. Learn by studying source code created by masters of the art.

     Open Souce Software (OSS) projects offer a wealth of knowledge.
 One needs to learn to read and review techniques used in large and successful software projects.
 There are [excellent online books](http://aosabook.org/en/index.html)
     that serve as great reference material for the most curious among us!

-To summarize, here is a laundry list of ideas that we pursue in the Fast-Track sessions:
+To summarize, here is a laundry list of ideas that we pursue in the Fast-Track-C
+sessions:

   - The execution model of C programs.
   - Memory model of a C program - global memory, program stack, and heap memory.